Skip to content

 How hard is Beinn Lochain?

-Can I bring my dog up Beinn Lochain?
+Can dogs go up Beinn Lochain?

-Is there mobile signal on Beinn Lochain?
+Will I get phone signal on Beinn Lochain?

 Moderate.
 EE connects on higher ground; Vodafone patchy.
 Good signal toward Loch Fyne.